 The SCPCN is committed to providing the best resources within your Medical Home by providing a social worker and a mental health therapist, directly in your family doctor’s office, where you feel most comfortable.
 In addition, our Time to Talk (T2T) program provides counselling and resources at the PCN Wellness Centre.
 T2T is for all ages and stages, and we offer evening and weekend appointments.
 Our licensed mental health professionals can help you with anxiety, stress, family violence, depression, loss and grief, life transitions, relationships, addiction, and adjustment to illness.
 And our social workers can open up a world of resources available to you through the SCPCN and in your community.
 We also offer a variety of free workshops, including Happiness Basics, Anxiety to Calm, and the Mindful Journey.

 Sometimes you just need help getting started.
 An appointment with your family doctor is your first step to getting the help you need.
 And whether you are experiencing mental wellness concerns in your life or are supporting someone who is, the SCPCN has a variety of resources to help you.

 We have shifted the focus of our Health Management program to take a more community-based approach.
 Our Community Wellness Team offers one-on-one appointments with a registered dietitian, as well as an impressive variety of group-based workshops for patients with non-complicated medical conditions and healthy patients looking for wellness supports and preventative services.
 And the best part is you can self-refer!

 Our Family Care program at the PCN Wellness Centre was created to deliver primary care services to individuals and families living within our boundaries.
 Family Care also helps patients who don’t have a family doctor in the safe transition from specialty and acute care to community care in a Medical Home.

-In 2019, we will be expanding Family Care to include quality primary care support in the management of patients with chronic pain and opioid dependency.
+In 2021, we will be expanding Family Care to include quality primary care support in the management of patients with chronic pain.

 Are you sure you want to do this?